 8. Her Faith Restored (Welcome to Ruby)

 We follow the two characters, Matt and Mel, who work at the same organization.
 They put on events and run an old folk home.
 The two characters butt heads a lot because Mel feels a little bit threatened by Matt.
-Matt came in only a couple of months ago, and she’s been there for five years.
+Matt came in only a few months ago, and she’s been there for five years.
 So she feels he has all these fresh ideas, and she is intimidated by them.

 Author: Cynthia Herron